-Salmon is both nutritious and healthy.
+Well, thankfully, salmon is both nutritious and healthy – and tasty.
 And our best air fryer baked salmon recipe is rich in omega-3 fatty acids, packed with protein, bursting with B vitamins and a great source of a number of important minerals including potassium and selenium.

 Did you know that a portion of salmon on your plate may even help to cut the risk of heart disease as well as assisting in weight loss?

 And a brilliant way to prepare this tasty superfood is by cooking it in your air fryer.

 So here’s our easy-to-follow best air fryer baked salmon recipe.

 Makes: 2 servings.
 Prep: 5 mins.
 Cook: 10 mins

 2x170g pieces of salmon – boned and skinned, 1tsp olive oil/spray oil, salt and pepper